7h3rAm/7h3rAm.github.io/_posts/thm-yotf.md

 ```

 ## Phase #3: Privilege Escalation
 1\.
 We find that we can execute the `/usr/sbin/shutdown` file with `sudo`.
 Since the target machine doesn't have `strings` installed, we transfer this file to our attacking machine and investigate further.
-We find a reference to the `poweroff` binary name, which when combined with the fact that `secure_path` is not defined wihtin `/etc/sudoers` (seen in `sudo -l` output), hint that a environment path modification vector could help us escalate privileges:
+We find a reference to the `poweroff` binary name, which when combined with the fact that `secure_path` is not defined within `/etc/sudoers` (seen in `sudo -l` output), hint that a environment path modification vector could help us escalate privileges:

 ![writeup.privesc.steps.1.1](/static/files/posts_thm_yotf/screenshot13.png.webp)